Once you have signed your tenancy agreement and moved into your new home there's a few things you need to know to make sure things run smoothly.

 - If you are having a party, let the neighbours know in advance and keep the music down after 11pm.

 - If you have friends over, ask your guests to leave quietly, say your goodbyes before leaving the house and be careful not to slam doors.

 - If you are using taxis, try and share them so there’s not cars coming and going hours in the night and early morning.

 I’ve heard other people complain about damp and mould in their properties?

 Damp and mould is the number one cause for tenants to contact Newcastle Council to complain about the property they live in.
-Many factors can contribute to a property suffering from damp but one of the main causes is condensation.
-As the outside temperatures are often cold we have become experts in making sure ours homes are well heated and free from draughts, however this has resulted in a different problem in condensation caused by day to day living.
-Landlord have an obligation to ensure that the properties they let out are in good condition, free from damp and mould at the start of the tenancy and are able to be economically heated and ventilated.
-Tenants once moved in have a responsibility to maintain the property and that means you will have an obligation to manage condensation in the property you rent to prevent damp and mould.
+Many factors can contribute to a property suffering from damp, but one of the main causes is condensation.
+As the outside temperatures are often cold, we have become experts in making sure ours homes are well heated and free from draughts.
+However this has resulted in a different problem in condensation caused by day to day living.
+Landlords have an obligation to ensure that the properties they let out are in good condition, free from damp and mould at the start of the tenancy and are able to be economically heated and ventilated.
+Tenants, once moved in, have a responsibility to maintain the property and that means you will have an obligation to manage condensation in the property you rent to prevent damp and mould.

 Top tips for avoiding condensation problems

 - Shut the bathroom door and open the bathroom window after using the shower.